jule-go/college_adviser/README.md

 To be able to run the CollegeBot you need to have access to GPUs.
 You can specify the cuda device in the [``collegebot_server.py``-file](https://github.com/jule-go/college_adviser/blob/master/soloist/examples/college_bot/collegebot_server.py).

+The checkpoint of the trained soloist model is not included in this repository.
+This should not be a problem if you run the CollegeBot from the IMS servers.
+If this is not the case for you, please contact us.

 After activating the environment, make sure to be in the ``college_adviser`` directory.
 To use the CollegeBot run ``python test_full_system.py``.
 You can communicate with the bot by using the console.
 To end a conversation type "exit".

 ## Example Dialogues